ubccr/xdmod-supremm/docs/customization.md

 the new definition has been added then the database dimension tables must be updated as follows:

-First update the definition file for the application tables:
+First update the SQL definition file for the application tables:
 ```
 cd /usr/share/xdmod/etl/js
 node etl.cli.js -o > /etc/xdmod/etl/etl_sql.d/supremm/application.sql
 ```
-Then use the mysql commandline client to update the database with the new table contents
+Then use the `mysql` commandline client to update the database with the new table contents
 ```
 mysql < /etc/xdmod/etl/etl_sql.d/supremm/application.sql
 ```